BorislavSabev/SimpleXmlLoader/README.md

   The XmlLoader instance is meant to be reused thus:
   - Each call to `XmlLoader->loadFile()` or `XmlLoader->loadString()` will clear any LibXml errors stored
-  - Each call to `XmlLoader->loadFile()` or `XmlLoader->loadString()`  will replace it's internal XmlPayload object
+  - Each call to `XmlLoader->loadFile()` or `XmlLoader->loadString()`  will replace it's internal XmlLoaderPayload object

-## Using it in a loop
+## Loop usage
-  As each consecutive call to a loader method resets the state of LibXML and the payload you must extract all the data that you need between consecutive calls.
+  Each consecutive call to a loader method resets the state of LibXML and the payload you must extract all data between calls.

 ```
    use BorislavSabev\SimpleXmlLoader\XmlLoader;